How to Negotiate Salary for Your Next Career Move

 Research Online

-Learn more by talking to friends who have held similar roles or reaching out via the professional networks and brainstorming with members of professional organizations.
+Learn more by talking to acquaintances who have had similar positions, or contacting them through professional networks in addition to brainstorming members of professional organizations.

-Preparing for a negotiations is always a good time spent.
-You’ll feel much more confident when the presentation of your case if have a list of points to discuss prior to the time.
+Preparing for a negotiation is always well spent.
+You’ll feel more confident when making your case if you have a clear set of talk points that you have outlined prior to the time.

-Here are a few suggestions of what you might consider including in your salary negotiation:
+Here are a few ideas of things you could consider including in your salary negotiation:

 - Certification and education